The Twelve Apostles #4 - Jesus Loved Them To The End

 Jesus loved those twelve apostles unto the end - just as He loves each and every one of us!
 His love changed those apostles and can change each one of us today - if we will respond to that love.

-2. Christ's love changed a zealous Simon and gave him a new reason for living.
+2. Christ's love changed Simon the Zealot into a believer zealous for serving the Lord, and gave him a new reason for living.
+Now he was no longer fighting against worldly kingdoms, but living for the kingdom of God.

 6. It even offered forgiveness to Judas, if he would have only received it.
 We know that he didn't.
 He rejected that love because he rejected that Saviour, he rejected that free gift of salvation and the forgiveness that Jesus was extending to him.
 It is too late now for Judas to receive that love!